Evscion/EncryptedHTTP/README.md

 # Contact

-For any problems please contact on my discord - Ivosce#2910 or mail - ivoscev@gmail.com
+For any problems please contact me on my discord - Ivosce#2910 or mail - ivoscev@gmail.com